When Resilience Requires Slack

 Interoception, the Sense that Builds the Mind

-Reading Time: 5 minutes Our five senses are seeing, hearing, smelling, tasting, and touching.
+Our five senses are seeing, hearing, smelling, tasting, and touching.
 Proprioception is frequently called “the sixth sense”, which helps us with body position, movement and action.
 This sense allows for walking in the darkness without losing balance.
 The finger nose proprioception test is a bedside test to check if a patient can touch their nose with the finger while the eyes are closed.
 Patients with proprioceptive impairment will miss the tip of the nose.
 The vestibular system is a sensory system occasionally called “the seventh sense”.
 This system …

 Read more